 - Pick the Restaurant: Are you meeting a group at a restaurant for a celebration?
 Is your workplace ordering food for a staff lunch?
 Advocate to pick the restaurant.
 Let’s face it; you have great taste!
 Here’s a list of paleo-friendly restaurants worldwide, and if there isn’t one near you, follow the tips at the bottom of the article for how to order in any restaurant.
 Don’t be afraid to use the “allergy” word with the waitstaff, to make sure your needs are met.

 - Bring a Friend: When I went on field trips as a child, we were always assigned the buddy system.
 The theory was that we’d keep each other safe, and it worked.
 Why not apply it to our adult lives?
 Are you going to an event where you know you’ll be tempted to eat SAD foods?
 Bring a friend to bolster your willpower.
 Are you going to a family event that often carries high emotions as part of the package?
-Bring someone to act as both your buffer, and your support while you’re there.
+Bring someone to act as both your buffer and your support while you’re there.
 There’s one caveat: choose your buddies carefully!
 You don’t want to bring anyone who’s going to add to the challenges.

 - Take a Break: When we’re surrounded by our families, it’s a gift in many ways, but it’s also true that these people can push our buttons better than anyone else.
 They’ve had a lifetime to practice, after all.
 This is the time we tend to reach for a drink, or stress-eat.
 Instead, take a time-out.
 Go outside, breathe some fresh air, turn your face up to the sun or the stars.
 Or find an empty room in the house, close the door, and savor some solitude.
 You can create your own peace this season.
 Choose to relax and recharge, rather than react.

 - Meditate: I know, you get this advice all the time, but there’s a reason for that.
 Meditation is powerful.
 And if there’s ever a time you need a research-proven method to reduce stress, the holidays are it!
 Meditation is often misunderstood as stressful in itself, when we picture ourselves trying to sit still and force the thoughts out of our head.
-There are actually many ways to meditate: guided visualization, moving meditation like yoga and tai chi, meditating to music, etc. Research shows that 15 minutes is enough time to produce positive results.
+There are actually many ways to meditate: guided visualization, moving meditation like yoga and tai chi, meditating to music, etc. Research shows that even 5 minutes is enough time to produce positive results.
 So, give it a try!

 - Build Up Your Reserves: When stress ramps up, those are the times we need to take care of ourselves the most.
 Prioritize a good night’s sleep.
 Consistently good nights’ sleep turns off inflammatory genes.
 Since stress increases inflammation, you have the power to counter this effect every night.
 And don’t forget your healing foods.
-When we think of holidays, we think of desserts first and foremost, so go ahead and enjoy your paleo treats this season (in moderation).
-You’re less likely to reach for gluten-laden baked goods, if you’ve allowed yourself some paleo indulgences.
+When we think of holidays, we think of desserts first and foremost, so go ahead and enjoy your AIP treats this season (in moderation).
+You’re less likely to reach for gluten-laden baked goods, if you’ve allowed yourself some healthier indulgences.
 Between holiday events, eat lots of healing foods: organ meat, seafood, bone broth and home ferments.
 Think of these foods as your holiday health booster-shot.